“There is only one valid definition of business purpose: to create a customer.”

-The Drucker Customer Lab is designed with three audiences in mind: students, businesses, and thought-leaders.
-At the Lab, students will learn how to create customers, businesses will acquire new capabilities to transform into customer-centric organizations, and thought leaders can speed up the idea-to-product process through agile development to create customers faster.
+The Drucker Customer Lab is designed with three audiences in mind: students, businesses, and entrepreneurs.
+At the Lab, students will learn how to create customers, businesses will acquire new capabilities to transform into customer-centric organizations, and entrepreneurs can speed up the idea-to-product process through agile development to create customers faster.

-The Lab provides an unbiased, award-winning environment in which graduate students and industry partners learn to quickly implement customer-centered solutions using key building blocks:
+The Lab provides an unbiased, award-winning environment in which graduate students and industry partners learn to quickly implement customer-centered innovation using key building blocks:

 - Big and deep data